How brands can transform factories, save money - and hit sustainability targets

 - Drive cost efficiency AND improve sustainability outcomes– how to stop being viewed as a necessary cost - change the narrative of sustainability to a business opportunity with productivity, profit enhancement and compliance gains

-- Technology – blockchain, artificial intelligence, digitisation, big data – we’ll take a pragmatic look at the different emerging solutions and debate how useful they really are
+- Technology – blockchain, artificial intelligence, digitisation, big data, predictive analytics – we’ll take a pragmatic look at the different emerging solutions and debate how useful they really are

 - Expand your influence through partnerships – we’ll explore the best mechanisms and models for working with companies that share factories, and ask how to overcome competitive and confidentiality barriers for mutual benefit

 - Reforming audits through collaboration – understand what technologies will allow companies to pre-competitively share data to reduce expenditure on audits and lower risk collectively

 - The future of manufacturing– understand what’s over the horizon with automation, robotics and digitisation, the maturity of on-shoring and to what extent these trends will bring manfacturing closer to consumer markets

 Global Operations Manager

 Leading companies will be providing case studies on:

 - Strategy for long-term factory sustainability – go beyond a piecemeal effort when approaching engagement with tier 1, 2, 3 (and beyond) suppliers – to a more systematic and time-efficient strategy

 - Get buy in from senior procurement and supply chain partners – learn how you can make the business case to the supply chain, from your own procurement team, to the factory owner, to middle manager, to the line manager